- 1 Let’s just have a look at how to set up your laser level for slope

 - Trim Work.

-Let’s just have a look at how to set up your laser level for slop
+Let’s just have a look at how to set up your laser level for slope

-This is the tools that we recommend for this job in case you need some help
+These are the tools that we recommend for this job

 Topcon LS-B10 Machine Mounted Laser Receiver 57110